-Its transactional reach is accompanied by administrative and tax expertise – the outcome of its appointment of the consultancy firm Deloitte.
-The global group gave Madrona the advice to become a more full-service outfit, and it has executed that action plan expertly, gaining a solid name for itself since its humble beginnings as a corporate and M&A boutique.
-The firm’s managing partner Ricardo Madrona says that while multidisciplinary services remain the long-term goal of the firm, it has adapted amid the crisis to cultivate expertise in its core practice groups.
-That was clearly a successful strategy.
+Its transactional reach is accompanied by administrative and tax expertise – the outcome of its appointment with the consultancy firm Deloitte.
+The global group gave Madrona the advice to become a more full-service outfit, and the law firm has executed that action plan expertly, gaining a solid name for itself.

 Lawyers at the firm are extremely hard working and take on client matters with serious attention to detail.
-Madrona’s team are prepared to attend personally to urgent and last-minute queries as soon as they arise, which clients value highly.
-The firm’s loyal client base also benefits from flexibility on fees.
-Madrona approaches each client case with an understanding that not everything is clear-cut, especially in a year as volatile as 2020.
-If a deal does not reach closing or encounters specific difficulties, the firm is open to negotiating on certain pricing options.
-That being said, the firm also offers a mixed variety of a capped billing system and prices based on the hours spent on a case by clients, depending on the matter at hand.
+Madrona’s team are prepared to attend personally to urgent and last-minute queries as soon as they arise, while this firm’s loyal client base also benefits from flexibility on fees.
+Madrona approaches each client case with an understanding that not everything is clear-cut.
+If a deal does not reach closing or encounters specific difficulties, the firm is open to negotiating certain pricing options.

 The partnership benefits from a competitive compensation system that rewards its lawyers generously, while the practitioners can map out their careers at the firm with a solid talent programme.
-Madrona also has the latest technology and software, with most of its lawyers being given their own digital device courtesy of the firm so that its legal team can provide on-the-go and round-the-clock advice.
+With the latest technology and software at their fingertips, Madrona’s legal team can provide on-the-go and round-the-clock advice.
 The group takes diversity seriously too and has introduced a committee to promote equality within the firm.
-Meanwhile, the appointment of a dedicated HR specialist is tasked with focusing on sustainable development at the firm as well as embedding a culture of transparency, open communication and collaboration between staff members.
+Meanwhile, a dedicated HR specialist is tasked with focusing on sustainable development at the firm as well as embedding a culture of transparency, open communication and collaboration between staff members.